YJAJ/YJAJ.github.io/blog/_posts/2018-11-18-notes-on-zfnet.markdown

 ## What was the result on ILSVRC-2012?

 ZFNet reduced Top-5 error rate on the test set by 0.5%, making it 14.8% (6 convnets) compared to AlexNet's best result 15.3% (7 convnets).
-Through experiments in changing structures, authors found that adding a middle conv layer gained in performance whilst adding an fc layer made little difference.
+Through experiments in changing structures, the authors found that adding a middle conv layer gained in performance whilst adding an fc layer made little difference.
 Adding both layers resulted in over-fitting.

 ## How did it go with other datasets?

-Authors also experimented feature generalisation by using pre-trained seven layers on the ImageNet dataset and adding the last softmax layer (i.e. classification layer) individually trained on a relevant data set.
+The authors also experimented feature generalisation by using pre-trained seven layers on the ImageNet dataset and adding the last softmax layer (i.e. classification layer) individually trained on a relevant data set.

 ### Caltech-101 and Caltech-256